tryzie/Xpath/README.md

 signatories_model_info.xml

  Without using Xpaths:
 a.
-Get all elements/aƩ ributes which have field_type API_BASED.
-List them by their ‘tag_name’ aƩ ribute
+Get all elements/atributes which have field_type API_BASED.
+List them by their ‘tag_name’ atribute
 b.
 Count all the elements which are field_type TABLE_BASED.
 c.
 Get all the elements which are to be checked for duplicates and the associated fields
 d.
 Remove the XML elements RESTRICTED_ACCESS_NATIONALITIES_MATCH_TYPE,